NEUROIMAGING

 - impaired cerebral autoregulation

-- a large amount of contrast agent (usually > 100 ml)
+- large amount of contrast agent (usually > 100 mL)

 - application into the vertebrobasilar territory (selective DSA)

-- history of stroke (the previous stroke could disrupt the blood-brain barrier in the same or adjacent vascular territory, which facilitates leakage of the contrast medium into the broader cerebral territory and causes tissue reaction and cerebral edema)
+- history of stroke (the previous stroke may disrupt the BBB in the same or adjacent vascular territory, facilitating contrast leakage and causing tissue reaction and cerebral edema)

 Clinical presentation

-- development during the endovascular procedure or within a few hours following intraarterial contrast agent administration
+- development during the endovascular procedure or within hours following intraarterial contrast administration

 - headache